Mr John Abbott

 Chancellor of CQUniversity

-Mr John Abbott was installed as Chancellor of CQUniversity in March 2016, having served on the Council of CQUniversity since 2014.
+Mr John Abbott was installed as Chancellor of CQUniversity on 7 March 2016, having served on the Council of CQUniversity since 2014.

 Mr Abbott has had an extensive and long term engagement with the University and its related entities over the past 30 years, first as a tutor at the then Capricornia Institute of Advanced Education and most recently as a member of the University Council.

 Throughout the years Mr Abbott has shown his keen dedication to the University and during his tenure on Council has contributed to the University’s current success.
-Mr Abbott is deeply committed to CQUniversity’s continued growth and to ensuring the university achieves its Strong to Great vision.
-To this end, Mr Abbott is extremely enthusiastic about playing a lead role in making sure CQUniversity emerges as one of Australia’s truly great universities in the years ahead.
+Mr Abbott is deeply committed to CQUniversity’s continued growth and playing a lead role in making sure CQUniversity emerges as one of Australia’s truly great universities in the years ahead.

 Professionally, Mr Abbott is an engineer and has held a number of senior management and corporate governance positions across industry sectors including power, oil and gas, minerals processing, mining, chemicals and engineering services.
 Through his work he has established a number of very strategic national and international contacts in places such as Singapore, Indonesia, Malaysia, USA, Europe and the Middle East.